MicrosoftDocs/win32/desktop-src/uxguide/vis-sound.md

 If you must create your own sounds, design them to have the previously described characteristics.
 Strive to make them complement their associated tasks or events.

-Understand that creating original sounds is difficult to do well—especially for sounds intended for a broad audience.
+Understand that creating original sounds is difficult to do well especially for sounds intended for a broad audience.
 Sound can be a polarizing design element.
 For every user who loves a sound, there will be many who dislike it.

 **Design the sounds for your program as a group to feel like they are related variations on a theme.** Your program's auditory experience should be coordinated with its visual experience.
 Also, the "tone" of the sounds should be coordinated with the [tone of the text](text-style-tone.md).
 Consider how text with a pleasant, natural tone can be undermined when accompanied by harsh, alarming sounds.

 **If you do only four things...**

-1. Use sound with restraint—make sure there is a clear overall user benefit.
+1. Use sound with restraint make sure there is a clear overall user benefit.
 When in doubt, don't use sound.
 2. Use the built-in Windows sounds whenever appropriate.
 3. If you design your own sounds, make sure they have the desirable sound characteristics and as a whole feel like variations on a theme.
 4. Don't assume that sounds need to be loud and jarring to get the user's attention.